Michael Gordon, Principal Flutist

-Michael Gordon is the Principal Flutist of the Kansas City Symphony.
-Prior to joining the Kansas City Symphony he was a member of the New World Symphony, where he performed as a soloist in 2007.
-Michael has performed with several orchestras across the United States, including the Saint Louis Symphony and the Minnesota Orchestra.
-In 2004 he earned both his bachelors and masters degrees from Rice University.
+Michael Gordon is the principal flutist of the Kansas City Symphony.
+Prior to joining the Kansas City Symphony, he was a member of the New World Symphony, where he performed as a soloist in 2007.
+Gordon has performed with several orchestras across the United States, including the St. Louis Symphony and the Minnesota Orchestra.
+In 2004, he earned both his bachelor's and master's degrees from Rice University.
 His teachers include Leone Buyse and Marianne Gedigian.

 Ten questions about me: